9/Tenths

-9/Tenths is a 2006 film directed by Bob Degus and starring Gabrielle Anwar, Henry Ian Cusick and Dave Baez.
+9/Tenths is a 2006 film (re-edited in 2020 under a proposal to release it as Awaken) directed by Bob Degus and starring Gabrielle Anwar, Henry Ian Cusick and Dave Baez.
 The plot concerns the conflict between a wealthy couple and a poor laborer after a worldwide terrorist attack isolates them in a small remote ranch.
 9/Tenths was filmed outside of Los Angeles, CA in Canyon Country.
 Its world premiere was at the 2006 Sedona International Film Festival on February 24, 2006.